Click Here To Schedule A Consultation

 Xeomin is a safe and effective treatment for eliminating glabellar lines and improving symptoms for various medical conditions characterized by muscle spasms and abnormalities.
 Xeomin can offer much-needed relief from these medical conditions and provide you with the youthful, smooth skin you desire.
 The treatment is safe for patients and usually only results in mild side effects that go away quickly on their own, such as bruising, redness, and swelling at the injection site.

 The risk of developing more serious side effects can arise when you receive treatment from a less experienced practitioner.
-The Xeomin treatment is quick and easy to perform but does require exact precision to eliminate the risk of the Botulinum toxin spreading to other areas of the body.
+The Xeomin treatment is quick and easy to perform but requires precision to eliminate the risk of Botulinum toxin spreading to other areas of the body.
 Severe side effects can include vision impairment, difficulty breathing, loss of bladder control, and difficulty swallowing.
 Therefore, you must receive Xeomin treatment from an expert, experienced, board-certified dermatologist such as Dr. Michele Green.
 The risk of developing serious side effects is greatly reduced when you seek treatment from an expert.

 Is it Safe to Use Xeomin while Pregnant?